Students can be talented at a sport and still not excel if they lack confidence.

 #12 – Freedom to Make Mistakes

-Gymnasts need to know they are allowed to make mistakes and that making mistakes is a normal part of the learning process.
-Of course, gymnasts need to avoid making the same mistake over and over again.
-But progress can only result from change and gymnasts must feel free to make changes (and sometimes mistakes) so they can progress in the sport.
+Gymnasts confidence depends on knowing that they’re allowed to make mistakes and that making mistakes is a normal part of the learning process.
+Of course, gymnasts need to avoid repeating mistakes, but progress can only result from changes that the gymnasts must feel free to make.

 #13 – Understanding Their True Place in the World and In the Sport

-Team gymnasts are the best gymnasts in their own gym and the best gymnasts in the sport.
 The best gymnasts in the world are on a gymnastics team somewhere.
-Just by virtue of having made the team or being chosen to be on the team, puts team gymnasts in the top one percent of gymnasts.
-Coaches should make sure their gymnasts understand how special they are, just to be talented enough to make the team.
-Any further gymnastics awards and accolades they win, just makes them that much more special.
-Knowing their true position in the sport should give team gymnasts confidence.
+Just by virtue of having made the team or being chosen to be on the team, puts team gymnasts in the top one percent of all gymnasts.
+Coaches should make sure their gymnasts understand how special they are!
+They are talented enough to make a gymnastics team.
+Additional gymnastics awards and accolades simply make them more special.
+Knowing their true position in the sport should be another confidence builder for any gymnast.

 #14 – Coaches Who Accept Responsibility

-Coaches who take responsibility for their gymnasts’ performance – and for the program that has produced them, are more highly respected and have more successful programs.
-Placing blame by calling gymnasts lazy after a performance that isn’t quite up to par or problems that arise in the gym is wrong and bad.
+Coaches who take responsibility for their gymnasts’ performance – and for the program that has produced them – are highly respected and have successful programs.
+Maintaining positivity regardless of team performance is critical.
+There should be no placing blame.